| ||||||

 are printed.
 The result of the select clause may be appended to a file

 instead of printed to standard output.
-To use this option specify
+To use this option, specify

-'-output output-file'.
+'-output name'.

-to generate a name.
-If no meta tags are found, it will generate a
+the same name (with a case-insensitive search).Note: If no second argument is provided, ibis attempts to use the meta tags contained in the table to generate a name.
+If no meta tags are found, it will generate a random name.

 More information about loading data can be found in dataLoading.html.